andthum/hpc_submit_scripts/docs/source/doc_pages/dev_guide/dev_install.rst

 3. Install the Development Packages
 -----------------------------------

-Install the pacakges required for developing the project (i.e. formatters, linters, testing packages, pre-commit, etc.) into the :ref:`development environment <set-up-dev-env-label>`:
+Install the packages required for developing the project (i.e. formatters, linters, testing packages, pre-commit, etc.) into the :ref:`development environment <set-up-dev-env-label>`: